Nexmo/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 language: ios
 ---

-# How to Add the Nexmo Client SDK to your iOS App
+# Overview

-In this tutorial you learn how to add the Nexmo Client SDK to your iOS app.
+In this guide you learn how to add the Nexmo Client SDK to your iOS app.

 ## Prerequisites